Understanding self harm

-However negative and self-destructive it may seem to hurt or injure their body, for some children and young people it is a way of coping.
-Self harming may seem like the only way of dealing with and releasing unbearable feelings.
-This may be the one area in their life that they feel able to control.
+It may seem negative and self-destructive to hurt or injure your body, for some young people it is a way of coping.
+Self harming may seem like the only way of dealing with and releasing unbearable or distressing feelings.
+It may make your child feel better (even for a short time) and it may be one area in their life they feel able to control.

-- death of a parent or close friend
+- the death of a parent or someone close

 - parents separating or divorcing

-Finding out that a child or young person is self harming can cause parents to experience a wide range of emotions: shock, helplessness, anger, disgust, panic, disbelief, guilt and isolation.
+Finding out that your child is self harming will likely cause you to feel a huge amount of conflicting emotions – shock, guilt, anger, disgust, panic, disbelief or helplessness.